Busquets plans to end career at Barcelona

-The Spain midfielder, a FIFA World Cup winner in 2010, came through Barcelona's academy and has racked up 500 appearances for the Catalan giant.
+The Spain midfielder, a World Cup winner in 2010, came through Barcelona's academy and has racked up 500 appearances for the Catalan giants.

 And the 30-year-old, who previously said he would leave Barca to play for Pep Guardiola at another club, is not considering following fellow midfielders Andres Iniesta and Xavi in departing Camp Nou towards the end of their careers.